CiscoDevNet/sastre/README.md

       -p <password>, --password <password>
                             password, can also be defined via VMANAGE_PASSWORD environment variable.
 If neither is provided user is prompted for password.
       --tenant <tenant>     tenant name, when using provider accounts in multi-tenant deployments.
       --pid <pid>           CX project id, can also be defined via CX_PID environment variable.
 This is collected for AIDE reporting purposes only.
+Use 000000 if not applicable
       --port <port>         vManage port number, can also be defined via VMANAGE_PORT environment variable (default: 443) --timeout <timeout>   REST API timeout (default: 300) --verbose             increase output verbosity
       --version             show program's version number and exit

-vManage address (-a/--address), username (-u/--user), password (-p/--password) or port (--port) can also be provided via environment variables:
+vManage address (-a/--address), username (-u/--user), password (-p/--password), port (--port) or CX project ID (--pid) can also be provided via environment variables:
 - VMANAGE_IP
 - VMANAGE_USER
 - VMANAGE_PASSWORD
 - VMANAGE_PORT

-Similarly, CX project ID (--pid) can also be provided via environment variable:
 - CX_PID

 A good approach to reduce the number of parameters that need to be provided at execution time is to create rc text files exporting those environment variables for a particular vManage.
 This is demonstrated in the [Getting Started](#getting-started) section below.

 For any of these arguments, vManage address, user, password and CX pid; user is prompted for a value if they are not provided via the environment variables or command line arguments.

 CX project ID is only applicable to Sastre-Pro.
 CX_PID and --pid option are not available in Sastre (std).
+Users outside the Cisco CX organization can bypass this option by using a value of 000000

 ### Task-specific parameters